 Nick Kanas, M.D., is a Professor Emeritus (Psychiatry) at the University of California, San Francisco, and a Fellow of the Royal Astronomical Society.
 He has conducted NASA-funded research, has been an amateur astronomer for nearly 60 years, and has collected antiquarian celestial maps, books, and prints for over 35 years.
-He has given a number of talks on celestial cartography to amateur and professional groups, and he has written two books on the subject: Star Maps: History, Artistry, and Cartography, now it its 2nd edition, and Solar System Maps: From Antiquity to the Space Age.
+He has given a number of talks on celestial cartography to amateur and professional groups, and he has written two books on the subject: Star Maps: History, Artistry, and Cartography, now in its 3rd edition, and Solar System Maps: From Antiquity to the Space Age.

 Part I : Classical Antiquarian Maps - Saturday @ 1:00 pm

 People have observed the night sky since antiquity and have visualized the stars as forming heavenly patterns called constellations that reflected issues important to their culture.
 The ancient Greeks viewed these as allegorical representations of classical heroes, heroines, and monsters, but they also placed the stars in a coordinate system that was based on celestial latitude and longitude.
 These images formed the backbone of maps that appeared in stunningly beautiful star atlases of the 17th and 18th Centuries.
 These maps are highly valued by the collector, but how to interpret them may be a puzzle for some people.
 Dr. Kanas will discuss the history of star mapping using striking images from antiquarian sources and will attempt to demystify their meaning for map collectors wanting to add these important maps to their collections.

 Part II : Frontispieces and Pictorials - Sunday @ 2:00 pm